llamaiscoollmao/Discord-User-Fucker/README.md

 ## Important
-This tool has been created only for testing!!
+This tool has been created only for testing!